ossdhaval/mysite/source/while-coding/git-commands.md

     - Left: is your local changes
     - Right: is incoming changes
     - Center: is will be the final outcome.
 This is what you have to edit.
+  - Once completed, click apply to apply the changes.
+  - now if you go and fire `git status` then you'll see that your local copy has been modified.
+You can commit that.